Operation Donnerkeil: British preparations

 Operation Fuller was the codename for the RAF plan to counter a German break-out.
 The RAF anticipated that the Germans might opt for the English Channel as their route.
-Captain Norman Dening, head of the Admiralty's Operational Intelligence Centre, was uncertain the Germans would attempt it but regarded it as a possibility.
+Captain Norman Denning, head of the Admiralty's Operational Intelligence Centre, was uncertain the Germans would attempt it but regarded it as a possibility.
 At the end of January, he warned that German warships were preparing to put to sea and a major operation should be expected.
-Dening sent a message to First Sea Lord Dudley Pound:
+Denning sent a message to First Sea Lord Dudley Pound:

 The short cut of the German ships is via the English Channel.
 It is 240 miles from Brest to Cherbourg and another 120 miles from Cherbourg to the Dover straits.
 While ships could make the passage from Brest to Cherbourg or from Cherbourg to the Dover straits in the same dark period, they could not make the complete passage from Brest to Dover in one dark period.
 At first sight this passage up the Channel seems hazardous for the Germans.
 It is probable, however, that as their heavy ships are not fully efficient, they would prefer such a passage, relying for their security on the destroyers and aircraft which are efficient, and knowing full well that we have no heavy ships to oppose them in the Channel ...
 Taking all factors into consideration, it appears that the Germans can pass east up the Channel with much less risk than they will incur if they attempt an ocean passage.

 Air Marshal Philip Joubert de la Ferté, commander-in-chief of RAF Coastal Command, agreed that this was the probable route.
 He expected the Germans to make an attempt any time after 10 February.
 Unfortunately for the British, the Air Ministry and the three RAF commands—Coastal Command, RAF Bomber Command, and RAF Fighter Command—believed that the Germans would use darkness for the longest and most dangerous part of the journey through the straits and would have to leave in daylight.
 They believed that the inadequate forces at their disposal would be best used at night.
 Most of RAF Bomber Command was ordered to stand down, leaving it unprepared to operate in daylight on 12 February.

 Coastal Command had agreed to provide three squadrons of Bristol Beaufort torpedo bombers.
 The Fleet Air Arm (FAA) contributed one squadron of Fairey Swordfish torpedo bombers.
 RAF Bomber Command had about 300 bombers on standby.
 The Swordfish were slow, making escorting them difficult.
 The Beaufort squadrons were dispersed, making it difficult to bring them together.
 One squadron was based at Leuchars, Scotland; one at Thorney Island in Portsmouth, and one near St Eval in Cornwall.